Stadium Beyond the Stars

 Stadium Beyond the Stars is a juvenile science fiction novel by Milton Lesser published in 1960 by Holt, Rinehart & Winston with cover illustration by Mel Hunter.
 The story follows the adventures of Steve Frazer, a champion spacesuit racer on Earth's Olympic team, as the ship taking him and the rest of the team to the center of the galaxy for the Interstellar Olympic Games intercepts a mysterious derelict spaceship.
 Stadium Beyond the Stars is a part of the Winston Science Fiction set, a series of juvenile novels which have become famous for their influence on young science fiction readers and their exceptional cover illustrations by award winning artists.

 Plot introduction

 Steve Frazer, a champion spacesuit racer on Earth's Olympic team, is headed to the center of the galaxy with the rest of the Earth team on board the Hellas.
-When they intercept a mysterious derelict spaceship, Steve volunteers to investigate.
+When they intercept a mysterious derelict spaceship, he volunteers to investigate.
 Once on board the ship, he discovers evidence of a non-human intelligence that seems to communicate through telepathy.
-Upon his arrival back to the Hellas Steve tells the others what he found, but no one believes him.
-Disqualified from competition on false charges, Steve realizes that he has become mixed up in a deadly game of interstellar intrigue.
+Upon his arrival back to the Hellas, Steve tells the others what he found, but no one believes him.
+Disqualified from competition on false charges, he realizes that he has become mixed up in a deadly game of interstellar intrigue.